adrelanos/aeternity-wiki/Home.md

 The contributor portion will comprise 82% of the initial æternity AE tokens.
 17% of funds will be allocated to [Aeternity Anstalt](http://kundmachungen.li/AktuellsteNeugr%C3%BCndungen/Details?nr=FL00025283581&Firma=AETERNITY+ANSTALT&ort=Triesen&datum=11.11.2016), the foundation, and the founding team.
 The remaining 1% will be allocated to holders of BTC or ETH, accessible when the æternity blockchain launches.

 All will be recorded on the Ethereum blockchain by a standard [multisig escrow contract](https://en.wikipedia.org/wiki/Multisignature).
 The AE for the team will be [time-locked](https://www.ethereum.org/dao#time-locked-multisig).
+Block Chain Investment & Comments 2017-05-28 00:25:45
+Globalized Lightning Smart Contract AETERNITY China

+In 1990, Nick Sabo proposed the concept of "smart contract", which appeared almost simultaneously with the Internet.
+But because of the lack of a credible execution environment, smart contracts have not been applied to the real industry.
+After the birth of Bitcoin, people realize that the bottom of Bitcoin - Block Chain technology is inherently able to provide a credible execution environment for smart contracts.
+The emergence of the ether square will be intelligent contract to a new height, the ether square as a smart contract platform, people in it to build to the center to trust applications (smart contract) caused by the growing interest.

+The Aeternity team has put forward their own views in the area of ​​block chains and smart contracts, and they think it is wrong to store application status and code on the chain and explain a number of reasons.
+Aeternity completed the angel round in early April, successfully raised $ 5 million.
+In order to thank the concerns of the Chinese community, founder Yaniselav came to Shanghai and Beijing on May 16th and 17th respectively, expressing gratitude to the Chinese chain block lovers and explaining the Aeternity block chain.

+Aeternity trip to Shanghai

+Aeternity will present a highly scalable block chain architecture whose state channels will be integrated to enhance privacy and scalability.
+With this state channel's innovative solution, users can quickly and privately perform large volumes of transactions and perform complex processes under the chain, providing a solid foundation for large-scale application of block-chain technology.

+Aeternity trip to Beijing

+Aeternity also has a consensus mechanism that can also be used to view the oracle.
+This will make the whistle machine very efficient (cheap) because it will avoid the overlap of the consensus mechanism.
+Using Aeternity, any real-world data can be retrieved by the block chain, which can generate value for smart contracts and open the door for real-world applications.

+The tokens in the channel can be transmitted with a fully reliable, intelligent contract that can access the verbal answers.
+The contract code or status will not be stored on the chain, making it easier to analyze and process faster, and the actual functionality will not suffer significant losses.

+Aeternity is known as the potential competitor of the Ether Square and Lightning Networks, another stunning public chain project, and the team is in full swing.
+Let's look forward to the progress of Aeternity!